nathangeffen/cagl/docs/userguide.md

 1. *string_tree* is the name of the container type.

 1. _char *_ is the C string type.
+This is the element type of the container.

 1. *strcmp* is the C standard function for comparing strings.

-1. *CAG_BYVAL* is a CAGL macro which tells CAGL that the comparison function for this container takes its parameters by value and there is therefore no need to prefix the parameters with the & sign.
-See below for an alternative to this.
+1. *CAG_BYVAL* is a CAGL macro which tells CAGL that the comparison function for this container, *strcmp*, takes its parameters by value and there is therefore no need to prefix the parameters with the & sign.
+Inside CAGL, all calls to *strcmp* with C strings (e.g. _char *s1_ and _char *s2_) will therefore be of the correct form *strcmp(s1, s2);* and not the incorrect *strcmp(&s1, &s2);*.
+The alternative to *CAG_BYVAL* is *CAG_BYADR*.
+See the [Deck of cards](#deck-of-cards) example to understand when you'd use *CAG_BYADR*.

-1. *CAG_SIMPLE_ALLOC_STYLE* is a CAGL macro for how the allocation function should be invoked.
-You should almost never need to define your own allocation style macro or function, but there are alternative styles which are discussed elsewhere.
+1. *CAG_SIMPLE_ALLOC_STYLE* is a CAGL macro which specifies how the allocation function should be invoked.
+For pointer elements, like _char *_, *CAG_SIMPLE_ALLOC_STYLE* is almost always sufficient.
+See [Allocation style macros](#allocation-style) for other options.

-1. *cag_strdup* is a function in the CAGL cag_common.c module that allocates a C string from the heap.
+1. *cag_strdup* is a CAGL function that allocates a C string from the heap.
 Most C libraries provide a *strdup* function which you could also use, or you could write your own.

 1. *free* is the standard C free function that will deallocate a string once it is no longer needed.

-Now you can insert strings into a *string_tree* container without worrying about allocating or deallocating its memory.
+Now you can insert C strings into a *string_tree* container without worrying about managing their memory in the container.
 CAGL will handle this for you.
-When the container is freed, all the elements will be freed too.
+When the container is freed using the *free_string_tree* that has been generated, all the elements will be freed too.

 # Examples

+There are numerous examples of how to use CAGL in the test suite programs.
+Here are several examples explained in detail.

 ## Euclidean points {-}

-There are numerous examples of how to use the CAGL in the test suite programs.
-Here is a simple example with Euclidean points.

 Let's generate a set of points, store them in a list and then find the two closest points.
 To demonstrate how you can write modular code with CAGL we're going to have three files: